How Artificial Intelligence Can Help Companies Surf the Wave of Big Data – Barron’s | Artificial intelligence

 Photo:

-‘schief data officer.
+‘schief officer.

 “Data is everywhere around us.
 We cannot overemphasize security, compliance, privacy, and how we handle and process data,” Stine told Barron’s in an interview.
 “My job is to industrialize data, to structure it.”

-A.I. offers a precise navigational tool, he says, to find the right nuggets of data as more and more information pours into , a trend that’s expected to accelerate with the widespread adoption of blur-fast 5G networks later this year.
+A.I. offers a precise navigational tool, he says, to find the right nuggets of data as more and more information pours into companies, a trend that’s expected to accelerate with the widespread adoption of blur-fast 5G networks later this year.
 Handling data properly is critical because misusing it, or allowing it to be compromised, can badly damage a brand, he added.

 He spoke with Barron’s Wednesday before delivering a speech on “Democratization of A.I.” in San Francisco.